Antosahayaviji/Jobsite-Sample/README.md

-# 💼 JOBSITE WEBPAGE SAMPLE
+# 💼 Jobsite Webpage Sample:

 * This portal aims to reduce the gap among the  `job seekers` and the `employers`.
 * Allowing employers to post `jobs` and `find candidates`, while job seekers can search for openings, create profiles, and apply for the required positions.